-All participants are required to present a valid BSU/NWTC Student ID or Gillett Wellness Center membership ID at ALL GAMES.
+All participants are required to present a valid BSU/NWTC Student ID or valid Gillett Wellness Center membership ID at ALL GAMES.
 Individuals will not be allowed to play unless they have presented proper ID.
+In order for BSU students to be eligible student fees must be paid.
+Current online BSU or NTC students not charged student fees can purchase a Wellness Center membership to become eligible to play.

 No more than two non-students may be on the roster of any given team.
-Non-students must purchase a membership to the Gillett Wellness Center for the duration of league or tournament play and present the relevant Tech ID number in order to be added to a team roster.
+Non-students must purchase a membership to the Gillett Wellness Center for the duration of league or tournament play.

 Players who cannot provide the necessary identification will not be permitted to participate.
 There are no exceptions to this rule.